SegAugment: Maximizing the Utility of Speech Translation Data with Segmentation-based Augmentations: Abstract

 \section{Abstract}

-Data scarcity is one of the main issues with the end-to-end approach for Speech Translation, as compared to the cascaded one.
-Although most data resources for Speech Translation are originally document-level, they offer a sentence-level view, which can be directly used during training.
-But this sentence-level view is single and static, potentially limiting the utility of the data.
-Our proposed data augmentation method \textsc{SegAugment} challenges this idea and aims to increase data availability by providing multiple alternative sentence-level views of a dataset.
-Our method heavily relies on an Audio Segmentation system to re-segment the speech of each document, after which we obtain the target text with alignment methods.
-The Audio Segmentation system can be parameterized with different length constraints, thus giving us access to multiple and diverse sentence-level views for each document.
-Experiments in MuST-C show consistent gains across 8 language pairs, with an average increase of 2.2 BLEU points, and up to 4.7 BLEU for lower-resource scenarios in mTEDx.
-Additionally, we find that \textsc{SegAugment} is also applicable to purely sentence-level data, as in CoVoST, and that it enables Speech Translation models to completely close the gap between the gold and automatic segmentation at inference time.
+End-to-end Speech Translation is hindered by a lack of available data resources.
+While most of them are based on documents, a sentence-level version is available, which is however single and static, potentially impeding the usefulness of the data.
+We propose a new data augmentation strategy, \textsc{SegAugment}, to address this issue by generating multiple alternative sentence-level versions of a dataset.
+Our method utilizes an Audio Segmentation system, which re-segments the speech of each document with different length constraints, after which we obtain the target text via alignment methods.
+Experiments demonstrate consistent gains across eight language pairs in MuST-C, with an average increase of 2.5 BLEU points, and up to 5 BLEU for low-resource scenarios in mTEDx.
+Furthermore, when combined with a strong system, \textsc{SegAugment} obtains state-of-the-art results in MuST-C. Finally, we show that the proposed method can also successfully augment sentence-level datasets, and that it enables Speech Translation models to close the gap between the manual and automatic segmentation at inference time.